 I would like to keep my smart devices connected to the network to stay in touch with important contacts.
-Therefore, I have canceled the mobile service contract on the day of moving to Spain and purchased a temporary European prepaid SIM card online in advance.
+Therefore, I canceled the mobile service contract on the day of moving to Spain and purchased a temporary European prepaid SIM card online in advance.

-Last but not least, things need to be terminated, paying outstanding bills and debt, electricity, utilities, water, insurance, gym membership, Internet, and cable.
+Lastly, things need to be terminated, paying outstanding bills and debt, electricity, utilities, water, insurance, gym membership, Internet, and cable.

 Be brave, Take risks, Nothing can substitute experience. – Paulo Coelho